Saturation and multifractality of Lagrangian and Eulerian scaling exponents in 3D isotropic turbulence

 Thus, Lagrangian exponents can be directly predicted using the Eulerian multifractal spectrum $D(h)$.
-Since most of the past work has focused on Eulerian longitudinal exponents, with the implicit assumption that transverse exponents are the same, the $D(h)$ of the longitudinal exponents has been used to infer Lagrangian exponents.
+Since past works have predominantly focused on Eulerian longitudinal exponents, with the implicit assumption that transverse exponents are same, the $D(h)$ of the longitudinal exponents has been used to infer Lagrangian exponents.
 However, such predictions do not work as we see next.

 The Lagrangian exponents can be computed from Eq.~\eqref{eq:zlag} by using Eulerian multifractal spectrum $D(h)$ from Eq.~\eqref{eq:zeul}.
 The $D(h)$ corresponding to the Eulerian multifractal models shown in Fig.~\ref{fig:eul} are plotted in Fig.~\ref{fig:dh}.
 They are obtained from $\zeta_p$ by taking a Legendre transform to invert the relations \cite{Frisch95}, giving